 Beneficiaries may receive one-time transitional services only if the beneficiary owns or leases the home and the service provider is not the owner or landlord of the home.
-Money Follows the Person (MFP) beneficiaries cannot participate in ROW shared living services which that serve more than 4 persons in a single residence.
+MFP beneficiaries cannot participate in ROW shared living services which serve more than four persons in a single residence.

-Transportation-community access services cannot be billed or provided for to beneficiaries receiving shared living services, as this is a component of shared living services.
+Transportation-community access services cannot be billed or provided for beneficiaries receiving shared living services, as this is a component of shared living services.